strontic/strontic.github.io/xcyclopedia/library/AtBroker.exe-408416D531C62E3BC668D750EBD0B634.md

 ## Possible Misuse

 *The following table contains possible examples of `AtBroker.exe` being misused.
-While `AtBroker.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `AtBroker.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --